 Signs and Symptoms of toxic hepatitis vary depending on the cause.
 They may appear suddenly or may develop gradually over time with prolonged exposure to the drug or toxin.
 When present, they often correspond to the signs and symptoms of hepatitis in general.
 See the section on Signs and Symptoms for detailed information.

-Drug, alcohol, and chemical hepatitis are not typically tested for directly with laboratory tests.
-The diagnosis is often arrived at by examining the patient, getting a full medical history, especially about previous ingestion of chemicals, drugs, alcohol, and, where applicable, evaluating hazards the patient may have been exposed to in the workplace, such as industrial solvents.
+Drug, alcohol, and chemical-induced hepatitis are not typically tested for directly with laboratory tests.
+The diagnosis is often arrived at by examining the patient, getting a full medical history, especially about previous ingestion of chemicals, drugs, and/or alcohol, and, where applicable, evaluating hazards the patient may have been exposed to in the workplace, such as industrial solvents.
 There are some tests that may be performed to help evaluate someone with toxic hepatitis: